mdn/content/files/en-us/web/css/calc-size/index.md

 ## Description

-`calc-size()` enables calculations to be performed on intrinsic size values in a safe, well-defined manner.
-This solution was chosen over extending `calc()` to support intrinsic sizes for a couple of reasons:

-1. Mixing different intrinsic sizes together in the same calculation doesn't work (`max-content - min-content` doesn't make sense, for example). `calc-size()` only allows a single intrinsic size value in each calculation, avoiding this problem.
-2. Certain browser layout algorithms have a special behavior for intrinsic sizing keywords. `calc-size()` is explicitly defined to represent an intrinsic size rather than a [`<length-percentage>`](/en-US/docs/Web/CSS/length-percentage), thereby enforcing correctness.
+Certain browser layout algorithms have special behaviors for intrinsic sizing keywords. `calc-size()` is explicitly defined to represent an intrinsic size rather than a [`<length-percentage>`](/en-US/docs/Web/CSS/length-percentage), thereby enforcing correctness. `calc-size()` enables calculations to be performed on intrinsic size values in a safe, well-defined manner.

+### Valid values for the first argument (`<calc-size-basis>`)

 The first `calc-size()` argument can be one of the following intrinsic values: